elisimmonds/Sudoku/README.txt

-to compile run gcc sudoku.c
-to run type ./a.out filename.txt
+to compile run gcc sudoku.c -lpthread to run type ./a.out filename.txt